sait-wbdv/assessments/cpnt265/agile/skulls/README.md

 - Pull Requests
   - One Skull for each PR;
   - 2 Skulls max.
+- Lean Canvas contribution: take part in (and add value to) a Lean Canvas exercise for another classmate.

 ## Devops
 Skulls to be awarded when dealing with Git, GH, DNS, and tools.